vitringr/vault/nodes/Simplex Noise.md

 ### Permutation Table

+#wip

 Create a permutation table of pseudorandom numbers used to choose a gradient based on input.

 Having a consistent way of choosing gradients ensures that similiar numbers will choose similiar gradients, producing the continuous output effect.

+> [!TIP]
+> Tested that having the permutation table from 0-255 in order just gives symmetry.

 ### Input